GauthamSree/Identity-Reconciliation/README.md

    ```

-2. Set up your Postgres database and update the db.js file with your database configuration.
+2. Set up your Postgres database and update the `.env` file with your database configuration.
+    ```SQL
+    TABLE Contact {
+	    id                   Int
+        phoneNumber          String?
+        email                String?
+        linkedId             Int? // the ID of another Contact linked to this one linkPrecedence       "secondary"|"primary" // "primary" if its the first Contact in the link createdAt            DateTime
+        updatedAt            DateTime
+        deletedAt            DateTime?
+    }

+    CREATE TABLE Contact (
+        id SERIAL PRIMARY KEY,
+        phoneNumber VARCHAR(10),
+        email VARCHAR (255),
+        linkedId INT,
+        linkPrecedence VARCHAR (25),
+        createdAt TIMESTAMP NOT NULL,
+        updatedAt TIMESTAMP NOT NULL,
+        deletedAt TIMESTAMP);
+    ```

 3. Build and run the TypeScript code:
     ```zsh